rehierl/abstract-properties/03-relations/0-2-properties-1.md

 clarification

 * all three edges are required
+* bRa, cRb, cRa may also exist

 **quasi-transitive**

 * if (aRb & !bRa & bRc & !cRb), then also (aRc & !cRa)
-* R is not required to be a-symmetric
+* not required to be a-symmetric
 * not quite transitive

+unclear

+* due to !bRa, !cRb, !cRa
+* seems more strict than "transitive"
+* then why "quasi"?

 <!-- ======================================================================= -->
 ## endo-relations, loops